 We have an alarming number of patients not attending for their appointments.

-In January 2018 there were been 133 patients DNA.
-At a cost of £11.33 per appointment this is cost to the NHS of £1506.89 which could have been better spent on our services to you.
+In May 2019 there has been 199 patients DNA.
+At a cost of £11.33 per appointment this is cost to the NHS of £2254.67 which could have been better spent on our services to you.
 If you cannot attend for an appointment please let us know as soon as is practicably possible so we can offer the appointment slot to another patient.